allenJynRoyston/weather-forecast-demo/README.md

 ```

 ### Additional stuff
-- When running npm run builddev or buildserver, sometimes webpack will respond with a minification.
+- When running npm run builddev or buildserver, sometimes webpack will respond with a minification error.
 Just ignore it; it seems to be a bug with the current version I have installed.